 You can review the policies and terms of agreement for the Certification Program here.

-One week before the seminar, we'll automatically register you for the upcoming class in your location with the card that you provide.
-You have the option of cancelling this service at any time.
+One week before the seminar, we'll automatically charge you for the upcoming class in your location with the card that you provided.
+You have the option of canceling this service at any time.
+If you choose auto-registration, you will be required to register and pay for the online classes independently.

-Once a month, prior to each seminar, get online and register for the upcoming seminar you want to attend.
+Once a month, prior to each in-person seminar, get online and register for the upcoming seminar you want to attend.
 Don't worry, these courses will still accrue toward your certification and you'll still have the option to register for the whole program if you decide to later.
-Register by 10am ET on Friday (day before the seminar) to secure your spot and avoid any late fees.
+Register by 12:00 AM ET on Friday (the day before the seminar) to secure your spot and avoid any late fees.
+Registration for online classes can be completed at any time.